Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 \subsection{Constrained Gaussian in three dimensions}

-As seen in the previous example, in a case where the OSB interval is known to achieve nominal coverage, its expected length can be difficult to beat.
-However, OSB coverage guarantee can be difficult to prove or disprove, since it amounts to proving stochastic dominance on the non-trivial LLR statistic.
-In such situations, our intervals immediately provide a clear theoretical advantage.
-One such case involving a three-dimensional constrained Gaussian case was explored in \cite{previous_paper}, to which we now apply our four interval constructions.
+In situations where the OSB coverage guarantee is difficult to prove, our intervals provide a clear theoretical advantage.
+We apply our four intervals to one such case involving a three-dimensional constrained Gaussian case as explored in \cite{previous_paper}.
 The three-dimensional Gaussian noise model is defined as follows:

 where $\varphi(\bx) = x_1 + x_2 - x_3$ and $\bx^* = ^\top$.
 The LLR is then defined as follows: